wireservice/agate/docs/tutorial.rst

     9

 Only nine rows in this dataset don't have age, so it's certainly still useful to compute a median.
-In the next section you'll see how we could filter these 9 rows out, if we needed to.
+However, we might still want to filter those rows out so we could have a consistent sample for all of our calculations.
+In the next section you'll learn how to do just that.

 Different :mod:`.aggregations` can be applied depending on the type of data in each column.
-If none of the provided aggregations suit your needs you can use :class:`.Summary` to apply a function to a column.
-If that still doesn't suit your needs you can also create your own from scratch by subclassing :class:`.Aggregation`.
+If none of the provided aggregations suit your needs you can use :class:`.Summary` to apply an arbitrary function to a column.
+If that still doesn't suit your needs you can always create your own aggregation from scratch by subclassing :class:`.Aggregation`.

 Selecting and filtering data
 ============================

 So what if those rows with no age were going to flummox our analysis?
-Agate's :class:`.Table` class provides a full suite of these SQL-like operations, including :meth:`.Table.select` for grabbing specific columns, :meth:`.Table.where` for selecting particular rows and :meth:`.Table.group_by` for grouping rows by common values.
+Agate's :class:`.Table` class provides a full suite of SQL-like operations including :meth:`.Table.select` for grabbing specific columns, :meth:`.Table.where` for selecting particular rows and :meth:`.Table.group_by` for grouping rows by common values.

 Let's use :meth:`.Table.where` to filter our exonerations table to only those individuals that have an age specified.